masayukig/terminal-software-again/terminal-software-again.rst

 .. container:: progressive

-   * CLI/CUI apps are NOT scary, but there is a learning curve
+   * CLI/TUI apps are NOT scary, but there is a learning curve
-   * CLI/CUI apps should be Fast, Simple, Easy to use
+   * CLI/TUI apps should be Fast, Simple, Easy to use
    * CLI apps are very useful for automation
    * Graphs, Images might be better on GUI applications
-   * Making CLI/CUI application is (also) fun! and good for starting point
+   * Making CLI/TUI application is (also) fun! and good for starting point

+     * Not only just using it, but also making feedbacks

 Appendix